patchdesigner/LogoPCB/README.md

 Stay tuned to this repo for further updates!

-Added: This repository is intended to serve as an entry for the JLCPCB design contest 2020!
+_Added:_ This repository will participate in the JLCPCB design contest 2020!